alexch/codelikethis/public/lessons/agile/acceptance_testing.md

   * usually initialized in `beforeEach` or `beforeAll` hook
   * fixed environment ensures that results are repeatable
   * usually used in systems with many *interdependent* objects
+    * an exam needs a student, which needs an address, which needs a ...
-    * impossible for a test to create just a single record; app doesn't work without all related records
+    * when it's impossible for a test to create just a single record, you need a way to create a bunch of records at once

 # Bad Idea: Too Much Fixture Data